3 Things You Need to Know About Receiving Money from Overseas

 Banks have a variety of ways for you to receive money.
 Including a mixture of payment systems and payment types and receiving fees.
 That's why we've put together these detailed step-by-step guides on how to receive money in Australia for the 'Big 4' banks:

-2. Online transfers: receiving money online
+2. Online transfers: receive money from overseas online

 You may be using an online money transfer specialist like TransferWise or WorldFirst to receive money from your sender.